ryjonespdx/menu-venue/README.md

 # Running the Server

-To run the server, run `node app.js`

-To run the server with nodemon, run `DEBUG=menu-venue:* npm run devstart`
+To run the server, run `npm run serverstart`

 # Tutorials Used